mmbmf1/api-hack/README.md

 ![](images/results_page.jpg)

 <!-- A summary section.
 This should have a concise explanation of what your app does.
 Try to frame this from the standpoint of what the user does, or what the app enables for the user. -->

+A user can input a location (city, state or zip code), and a list of 15 neaby trails will display with some brief info.
+A link to additional trail info and the 3 day forecast for the trail is also displayed.

 <!-- A section on the technology used.
 For your capstone, this is fairly simple (HTML/CSS/JavaScript/jQuery) but it's still good to list out the key technologies -->

+Technologies Used:

+	HTML
+	CSS
+	JavaScript
+	jQuery